psidhu42/bikesharing/README.md

 ### Busiest Hours by Weekday
 !["Busiest Hours by Weekday"](https://github.com/psidhu42/bikesharing/blob/main/resources/02-Trips-by-Weekday-per-Hour.png) Similar to the bar chart above, this chart also shows the busiest hours of bike use, although here the data is broken down by each day.
-Monday to Friday shows heavier use during morning and evening hours, where Saturday and Sunday peak hours are focused around mid-day.
+Monday to Friday shows heavier use during morning and evening hours, where Saturday and Sunday peak hours are focused around midday.

 ### Trip Duration by Number of Users
-!["Trip Duration by Users"](https://github.com/psidhu42/bikesharing/blob/main/resources/03-Checkout-Times-for-Users.png)
+!["Trip Duration by Users"](https://github.com/psidhu42/bikesharing/blob/main/resources/03-Checkout-Times-for-Users.png) This graph shows the duration of rides and the amount of rides that last that long.
+For example, looking at this graph we can see the peak is roughly 145,000 rides that last for around 5 minutes.

 ### Busiest Time of Day by Gender
 !["Busiest Time of Day by Gender"](https://github.com/psidhu42/bikesharing/blob/main/resources/04-Trips-by-Gender-(Weekday-per-Hour).png)
+Here we see the busiest times of day but broken down by gender.
+Using this chart we can also infer that more men use CitiBikes than women.

 ### Trip Duration by Gender
-!["Trip Duration by Gender"](https://github.com/psidhu42/bikesharing/blob/main/resources/05-Checkout-Times-by-Gender.png)
+!["Trip Duration by Gender"](https://github.com/psidhu42/bikesharing/blob/main/resources/05-Checkout-Times-by-Gender.png) This line graph shows that although more men ride the bikes, as the trip duration gets longer the number of users declines at a relative rate to the peak users.

 ### Busiest Days by User Type and Gender
 !["Busiest Days by User Type and Gender"](https://github.com/psidhu42/bikesharing/blob/main/resources/06-User-Trips-by-Gender-by-Weekday.png)